-The product requirements document (PRD) is a kind of recipe for making a successful product.
-A successful product is easy to maintain, develop, and change.
-It does not go scat when you change the developer, and it brings profit in any form.
-Do you want your project to be complete and successful?
-Great.
-Write a good recipe for it!
+The product requirements document (PRD) is a ‘recipe’ for making a successful product.
+And a successful product is easy to maintain, develop, and change.
+It does not diminish when you have minor changes in your development team, and it brings profit in any form.
+You want your project to be complete and successful, for sure.
+Therefore, let’s write a good recipe for its preparation (development).

 What is Product Requirements Document (PRD)?

-The requirements in this document reflect the customer's vision and expectations for the product.
-A product requirements document is necessary for both parties - the customer and the contractor.
-Technical specification will help the customer clearly define the project's goals and objectives.
+The requirements in this document reflect your vision and expectations for the product.
+A product requirements document is necessary for both parties — you and the contractor you choose.
+Technical specification will help the customer clearly define the project’s goals and objectives.
 Think about the strategy, and decide what they expect from the performer.
 The contractor needs the PRD document as the source information for the project.

 PRD as a Part of Discovery Phase of Software Development